NearNodeFlash/NearNodeFlash.github.io/docs/guides/ha-cluster/readme.md

 After the cluster is configured with fencing, you can configure GFS2 file systems.
 See Red Hat documentation:

 - [Configuring a GFS2 File System in a Cluster](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/9/html/configuring_and_managing_high_availability_clusters/assembly_configuring-gfs2-in-a-cluster-configuring-and-managing-high-availability-clusters)

+## Dynamic Cluster Lifecycle

+Unlike traditional HA clusters that run continuously on all nodes, NNF manages Pacemaker cluster services dynamically on compute nodes based on workflow requirements.
+Cluster services run **continuously on the Rabbit** but are **started and stopped dynamically on compute nodes**.

+### When Cluster Services Start on Compute Nodes

+NNF software starts Pacemaker/Corosync cluster services on compute nodes when:

+1. A workflow requests GFS2 storage
+2. The NNF software provisions the GFS2 file system
+3. Compute nodes need to mount the shared storage

+At this point, cluster services are started on participating compute nodes, they join the Rabbit's cluster, fencing is enabled, and the GFS2 file system is mounted.

+> See [Storage Profiles](https://nearnodeflash.github.io/latest/guides/storage-profiles/readme/) for more information about how to start cluster services using the `PreActivate` command.

+### When Cluster Services Stop on Compute Nodes

+When the GFS2 workflow completes:

+1. The GFS2 file system is unmounted from all compute nodes
+2. Storage resources are cleaned up
+3. Pacemaker/Corosync cluster services are stopped on compute nodes
+4. The Rabbit continues running cluster services

+> See [Storage Profiles](https://nearnodeflash.github.io/latest/guides/storage-profiles/readme/) for more information about how to stop cluster services using the `PostDeactivate` command.

+This dynamic lifecycle means:

+- **Rabbit runs cluster services continuously**: Always ready to accept compute nodes
+- **Compute node services are transient**: They run only for the duration of GFS2 workflows
+- **Resource efficiency**: Cluster overhead on compute nodes is incurred only when needed
+- **Reduced complexity**: No long-running cluster services to maintain on compute nodes between jobs

+> **Note:** The cluster configuration (node membership, quorum votes, STONITH resources) is set up during system provisioning and persists on all nodes.
+Only the cluster *services* on compute nodes are started and stopped dynamically.

 ## References